devraven-io/docs/docs/api-monitoring/execution-sequence.md

 **2. Context object is set**

-    A Context object is created and initialized with attributes from the associated environment.
+    A Context object is created.

 **3. Request Template variables are resolved**